Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 }

-May not be the perfect solution, I agree with that but I found a very interesting and useful approach for many scenarios.
-I hope you enjoy it because I have been used it a lot lately 🙂
+It may not be the perfect solution, I agree with that, but I found a very interesting and useful approach for many scenarios.
+I hope you enjoy it because I have been using it a lot lately 🙂

 BizTalk custom and out-of-the-box if-then-else condition side-by-side